Bobbakov/orderGenerator/README.md

 ## This module allows you to simulate financial markets.
 ## You can easily initiate order-based markets, add agents with various strategies, and evaluate the actions of agents on measures such as volatility, profits and more.

-## Introdution
+## Introduction

 It all starts with initiating one or more markets, and adding agents to the market(s).

-When a market is started, agents will send orders to the market (according to their strategy), which are in turn processed by a matching engine.
+When the orderGenerator is started, agents start sending orders to the market (according to their strategy), which are in turn processed by a matching engine.
 If the order matches an order/orders of the opposite side (e.g. a bid price exceeds a sell price), a transaction will occur.
 Otherwise, the order will be added to the orderbook.

-By initiating markets with different setups (different ticksizes, for example) and different sets of agents (many/few random agents, many/no market makers, parties arbritrating between markets, etc.) one can evaluate the impact on price development, volatility, agents positions and profits.
+By initiating markets with different setups (different ticksizes, for example) and different agents (many/few random agents, many/no market makers, parties arbritrating between markets, etc.) one can evaluate the impact on price development, volatility, agents positions and profits.
 One can see - for example - that adding a market maker to a market, will decrease volatility:

 ![examplePriceDevelopment](pictures/examplePriceDevelopment.png)